The truth is out there.

-Ultimately, research helps you make more intelligent business decisions by mitigating risk.
+Ultimately, research helps you make more intelligent business decisions by focusing on what's important and therefore mitigating risk.
 The end result is significant savings in time, money, and effort for you and your team.

 Absolutely not.
 In fact, doing research in advance of a project actually saves you money and time.
 Have you ever heard the proverb, "Measure twice, cut once?"
 Doing research in advance helps you "measure twice" to save valuable time and money by "getting it right" the first time.

 The reality is, research does not need to be a long, drawn-out process that delays a project.
+I believe in a three-pronged approach; rapid, rigorous, and relevant.
 In fact, research can be "right-sized" or tailored to fit virtually any time or budget constraints while still adding epic value to a project.

 - Theoretical framing;

 - Bayesian Thinking;